 The strategist behind this program and a similar statewide program in Michigan is Rich Tafel, President of Public Squared.
 ASE looks forward to working with Tafel and local sponsors on the 2016 Venture Competition.

-Special Shout Out to Our Sponsors & Lead Partners
+Thanks to Our Sponsors & Lead Partners